 Why is this occurring?
 Planning deficits, visual processing problems, & poor motor skills

-- In the AM, take time to walk student through process of getting materials out of backpack, handing in homework, etc. then fade your prompts
+- In the AM, take time to walk the student through the process of getting materials out of a backpack, handing in homework, etc. then fade your prompts

 - Have a peer buddy help father materials at the end of the day

-- Consider using accordion file folder rather than 3-ring
+- Consider using an accordion file folder rather than 3-ring

 - Copy teacher’s transparencies